Minnie Pallister: Career

 Minnie Pallister taught for ten years in an elementary school in Brynmawr, where she became familiar with Welsh working lives.
 Her piano skills were also welcomed by local musicians.
 By 1914 she was president of the Monmouthshire Federation of the Independent Labour Party (the first woman elected to that position), and serving on the Breconshire Education Committee.
 Keir Hardie described her "like a new meteor on the horizon" for her eloquence.

 In World War I and later she was busy as a speaker for the peace and labour movements, and organised the No-Conscription Fellowship in Wales.
 In 1922, as ILP organiser for South Wales, she was quoted on the front page of the Labour Leader declaring: "We were right on the War.
 We were right on the Peace.
 We were right on Reparations."
 She was advertised as "Wales' Greatest Woman Orator" in newspaper announcements.
 She also ran for office several times in the 1920s, and was quoted about Ramsay MacDonald in The New York Times in 1924.
 She acted as his agent until 1926, when illness forced her to mostly withdraw from public life.

 Pallister stood in Bournemouth at the general elections in 1923 and 1924.
 In 1923, Pallister gained 5,986 votes, 19.5% of the votes cast.
 She finished third among the candidates, behind Henry Page Croft of the Unionist Party (with 50.4% of the votes) and Cyril Berkeley Dallow of the Liberal Party (with 30.1% of the votes).
 In 1924, Pallister gained 7,735 votes, 27.3% of the votes cast.
 She finished second among candidates, behind Henry Page Croft of the Unionist Party (with 72.7% of the votes).

 Pallister's health suffered from her constant activity, and she was advised by doctors to change her schedule.
 She became a full-time writer, though she remained interested in political matters.
 "My politics are me," she said, "it seems almost impossible that there should still be people who believe that politics do not matter."
 A lifelong pacifist, she joined the Peace Pledge Union in 1936, was elected to its Council in 1945 and later became a Sponsor.
 She started in radio broadcasting in 1938 and was a regular contributor to the Woman's Hour BBC radio programme in the 1950s.

 Works

 She was a journalist for the Daily Herald and the Daily Mirror newspapers in the 1930s.
-Pallister wrote 600 articles, over 150 radio scripts, five books, including an autobiographical account and pamphlets.
+Pallister wrote 600 articles, over 150 radio scripts, numerous pamphlets, and five books, including an autobiographical account.

 The books included Socialism for Women (pamphlet, 1923); The Orange Box: Thoughts of a Socialist Propagandist (1924); Socialism, Equality and Happiness (pamphlet, 1925); Rain on the Corn and Other Sketches (1928); Gardener's Frenzy: Being an Alphabet of the Garden (1933); and A Cabbage for a Year (1934).